 Eschatology: Understanding the Basics

-Eschatology is nothing more than Prophecies in scriptures of the Final Days, or "Last Days".
+Eschatology is the study of Prophecies in scriptures of the Final Days, or "Last Days".
 THE Last Days

 concerns the events of when Christ returns in Judgment against the world that has fallen apart.